gkoos/gkoos.github.io/_posts/2017-2-1-Matched-Betting-Arithmetics.md

 *o<sub>1</sub>* denotes the decimal back odds of an event at a bookmaker and *o<sub>2</sub>* is the decimal lay odds of the same event at a betting exchange where the commission is *c* (*100 c* in percentages).
 We lay *b<sub>2</sub>* bet in the exchange and want to make the same profit either the back or the lay bet wins.

-There are different types of bonuses, here are the four most common as follows:
+There are different types of bonuses, these are the four most common ones:

 ### Qualifying / Arbing Bet